Rushcliffe Country Park: Friends of Rushcliffe Country Park

-The Friends of Rushcliffe Country Park is a voluntary group formed in October 1997 and a registered charity which meets regularly and carries out improvement projects along with conservation work.
+The Friends of Rushcliffe Country Park is a voluntary group formed in October 1997 and a registered charity which meets regularly and carries out improvement projects and conservation work.

 Recent projects have included the creation of a Garden of Friendship, willow sculptures, a tree identification trail, a sensory walk, and the carving of seats and other features, as well as conservation work such as hedge laying.
 The Friends of Rushcliffe Park also submitted a bid for lottery funding to provide fitness equipment for adults.
 This bid was ultimately unsuccessful but the project went ahead anyway.
 The adult fitness trail is located near the children's park area.

 Education

 Rangers provide educational talks to local groups on environmental topics and there are also exhibitions explaining how to live a greener lifestyle.